 Birb is the word.

 Songbird Symphony is, by developer Joysteak Studio’s own billing, “a pixel art musical adventure game”.
 That’s a long-winded way to say that it’s a rhythm game.
-The ‘musical adventure’ begins with a pudgy little bird named Birb (yes, really) setting off to search for his uncle Mr. Pea(cock).
+This ‘musical adventure’ begins with a pudgy little bird named Birb (yes, really), setting off to search for his uncle Mr. Pea(the Peacock of course).

-Somewhere between getting chased by bees (relax: they’re friendly, for the first time in gaming history) and hopping around on mushroom trampolines, Birb finds himself needing to cross a chasm and it’s here that the musical aspect presents itself.
+Somewhere between getting chased by bees and hopping around on mushroom trampolines, Birb finds himself needing to cross a chasm and it’s here that the musical aspect presents itself.
 Birb interacts with his pixelated world in two ways: Hopping around, and chirping musical notes.
 Speaking with other characters (each one ‘speaks’ with a different instrumental sound), moving platforms from A to B, it’s all done through music.
-It’s an amusing twist on the rhythm genre and did I mention that it’s adorable?
+It’s an amusing twist on the rhythm genre, and did I mention that it’s adorable?

 It’s ADORABLE.
 The little bird bouncing in place while he idles, throwing jazz hands (wings?) when he chirps a note, the cartoony mountains and clouds in the backdrop.
 It’s all a very whimsical affair.